Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Use these questions and their associated answers to determine which printer for Cricut will work best for your crafting needs.

 In general, there are two main types of printers to consider when buying a new model: laser and inkjet.
 Let’s take a look at the two types of printers and what’s different between them:

 The best inkjet printer for Cricut is always a solid choice for professional crafters and hobbyists alike, thanks to its ability to print bright colors and compatibility with different types of paper like card stock, art paper, and sticker paper.
 However, laser printers can also work well for crafting with your Cricut.
 They just tend to be larger than inkjet printers and may take up more space in your crafting and design space.

 There are a wide variety of different Cricut models available today, and it’s always possible you own a model that has gone out of production.
 The specific Cricut model you own can inform your purchase of a new printer in many ways.

 For example, if you have a Cricut Explore Air 2, one of the more recent models, you’ll likely want to purchase a printer with a few specific features.
 The best printer for Cricut Explore Air 2 is a wide-format printer that offers the ability to print on various types of paper and connect wirelessly to your computer or mobile device.

 Consider the capabilities of your Cricut and the size of paper you can use with it, and then choose a printer that fits those specifications.

-While every printer available today can print images and text without much of a problem, there are plenty of options that take functionality a step further.
+While every printer available today can print images and text without much of a problem, plenty of options take functionality a step further.
 With a wide variety of advanced and specialized features and functionality from which to choose, you may want to consider some of these options: